 There is no shortage of celebratory dessert recipes on this blog.
 Here are some of my favorite celebratory dessert recipes that are ALL dairy-free, egg-free, gluten-free, refined sugar-free, soy-free and peanut-free.

-This vegan and gluten-free chocolate chip cookie cake recipe will be an instant favorite to serve for any special occasion (birthdays, Mother's Day, Father's Day, parties, etc.).
+This chewy chocolate chip cookie cake recipe will be an instant favorite to serve for any special occasion (birthdays, Mother's Day, Father's Day, parties, etc.).
 It is naturally vegan, dairy-free, egg-free, gluten-free, soy-free, peanut-free and refined sugar-free.

 I cannot wait for you to give this recipe a try!
 If you give it a try, please let me know!
-Leave a comment below, rate it above, and tag a photo @eatingbyelaine and #eatingbyelaine on Instagram, Twitter or Facebook so I can see your creations.
+Leave a comment below, rate it above, and tag a photo @eatingbyelaine so I can see your beautiful creations.

 - Yield: 8-10 slices 1x